neelaruban/neelaruban.github.io/_posts/2023-08-03-eks-cluster-upgrades.md

 Following steps were followed in sequence.

-1. Bootstrap the cluster in those new CIDR ranges hitherto not used.
+1. Bootstrap the cluster in those new CIDR ranges attached to the VPC hitherto not used.
 2. Roll out the add-ons and peripheral plugins and validate them if all are working as expected.
 3. Deployment of the stateless apps (make sure the CIDR ranges allocated for the green cluster are whitelisted for the DB connectivity)
 4. Slowly allow the ingress traffic to the green deployment via the ALB (ALB fronting the apps should be able to load balance to the green cluster pods as it's not managed via the Kubernetes ingress controller)